How to Buy

 - Do not call a new feature you would like to see a "bugfix."
 For example, comments of the form "I've found a terrible bug in Manifold - it doesn't include a full-featured word processor like Microsoft Word" are a good way to lose credibility.
 If the product does not do something as it is documented, that's a "bug".
 If it does not include a feature or capability you would like to see, or if it is missing opportunities for additions here or there that greatly expand the usage of an existing feature, that's a new feature suggestion.

 - Describe the new feature clearly and focus on specific features, give a sense of priority if suggesting a group of related features.
 The more detail you can provide about how it would work the better.
 General suggestions are appreciated but are not as likely to result in quick results.
 Example: "I'd like to see some more CAD editing tools" is too general to be very helpful.
-Example: "I'd like to see some more object construction commands.
+Much better: "I'd like to see some more object construction commands.
 The most important in priority order are interactive Bezier curve drawing, the ability to draw a line perpendicular to another line or area boundary, and, if possible, a "centerline" line drawing tool that would constrain the drawing of a line to the mid-point of any two lines or area boundaries."

-- Take advantage of your hands-on experience.
-Make suggestions in areas where your personal experience gives you knowledge about how something should be done and where you intend to personally use the requested feature.
+- Make suggestions in areas where your personal experience gives you knowledge about how something should be done and where you intend to personally use the requested feature.
 All suggestions are welcome, but suggestions of the form, "I don't have any experience in this and I wouldn't ever use it, but I think it would be cool if..." are not likely to be effective.